VivekBhat/Docker-Fun/README.md

 # Docker-Fun
-This repo just has some docker coding to practice docker and see its functioning
+This repo just has some docker coding that I did for practicing docker and to see its functioning and working.

+## Preqs
+1. VirtualBox
+2. Vagrant
+3. Docker

+After The above prereqs are met:

+### Verification of system

 Verifying we can run docker:
 ```
 docker run hello-world
 ```

 **Output:**

 ![helloworld](https://github.com/VivekBhat/Docker-Fun/blob/master/resources/hello%20world.png)

 ### Creating docker image

-Build a docker environment for running build.
+2. Build a docker environment for running build.
 Create a "Dockerfile" and place this content inside:

 **Output:**

 ![dockerfile](https://github.com/VivekBhat/Docker-Fun/blob/master/resources/dockerfile.png)

-* Build the the docker image
+3. Build the the docker image
 ```
 sudo docker build -t ncsu/buildserver .
 ```